gazebosim/gz-cmake/tutorials/install.md

 You can view all the versions with

+    conda search libignition-cmake* --channel conda-forge

+and view their dependencies with

     conda search libignition-cmake* --channel conda-forge --info

 and install a specific minor version with